 The Multi-Year Capital Plan outlines revenues and expenditures for current and new capital projects necessary to maintain, improve, and expand public facilities and infrastructure to support County operations and meet the service demands of residents and visitors to Miami-Dade County.
-The Capital Budget has projects in each of the County's Strategic Areas: Public Safety, Transportation, Recreation and Culture, Neighborhood and Infrastructure, Health and Human Services, Economic Development, and General Government.
+The Capital Budget has projects in each of the County's Strategic Areas: Policy Formulation, Public Safety, Transportation, Recreation and Culture, Neighborhood and Infrastructure, Health and Human Services, Economic Development, and General Government.

-The County's Proposed Multi-Year Capital Plan totals \$22.215 billion and includes 689 active capital projects across all strategic areas.
+The County's Adopted Multi-Year Capital Plan totals \$22.277 billion and includes 692 active capital projects across all strategic areas.
 The graph on the next page details the annual programmed expenditures.
-The funding sources for the Proposed Multi-Year Capital Plan include 43 percent from revenue bonds or special obligation bonds, 11 percent from County proprietary operations, 6 percent from other County sources and other non-County sources, 17 percent from general obligation bonds, 5 percent from the state grants, 9 percent from impact fees, and 9 percent from federal grants.
+The funding sources for the Adopted Multi-Year Capital Plan include 71 percent from revenue bonds or special obligation bonds, 8 percent from County proprietary operations, 3 percent from other County sources and other non-County sources, 8 percent from general obligation bonds, 2 percent from the state grants, 4 percent from impact fees, and 4 percent from federal grants.

-Miami-Dade County FY 2015-16 Proposed Budget and Multi-Year Capital Plan All Years Expenditure by Strategic Area \$22,215,145,000
+Miami-Dade County FY 2015-16 Adopted Budget and Multi-Year Capital Plan All Years Expenditure by Strategic Area \$22,277,166

-The FY 2015-16 Proposed Capital Budget, the first programmed year of the Proposed Multi-Year Capital Plan, totals \$2.070 billion, which is approximately 23.5 percent higher than the FY 2014-15 Adopted Budget of \$1.676 billion, due to various capital projects coming online and/or the purchase of major equipment to include the Air Rescue Helicopters, the first phase of Aviation's new Terminal Optimization Program (TOP), intersection improvements, road resurfacing, enhanced bus service, rail vehicle replacement, ocean outfall and consent decree projects for Water and Sewer, and various facility renovations such as the Culmer/Overtown Neighborhood Service Center and the Kendall Cottages.
-The Proposed Capital Budget was developed with the intent to fund projects that support economic development, livability and sustainability of our community.
-For presentation purposes in the FY 2015-16 Proposed Budget and Multi-Year Capital Plan, for ongoing or recurring yearly projects, prior year revenues that were expended are not shown in most cases to avoid artificially inflating the overall capital plan by showing cumulative expenditures that have already occurred.
+The FY 2015-16 Adopted Capital Budget, the first programmed year of the Adopted Multi-Year Capital Plan, totals \$2.085 billion, which is approximately 24.4 percent higher than the FY 2014-15 Adopted Budget of \$1.676 billion, due to various capital projects coming online and/or the purchase of major equipment to include the Air Rescue Helicopters, the first phase of Aviation's new Terminal Optimization Program (TOP), intersection improvements, road resurfacing, enhanced bus service, rail vehicle replacement, funding for the Ludlam Trail and The Underline, ocean outfall and consent decree projects for Water and Sewer, various facility renovations such as the Culmer/Overtown Neighborhood Service Center and the Kendall Cottages, and the purchase of fleet vehicles for various departments.
+The Adopted Capital Budget was developed with the intent to fund projects that support economic development, livability and sustainability of our community.
+For presentation purposes in the FY 2015-16 Adopted Budget and Multi-Year Capital Plan, for ongoing or recurring yearly projects, prior year revenues that were expended are not shown in most cases to avoid artificially inflating the overall capital plan by showing cumulative expenditures that have already occurred.

-Miami-Dade County FY 2015-16 Proposed Budget and Multi-Year Capital Plan Expenditures by Strategic Area \$2,070,212,000
+Miami-Dade County FY 2015-16 Adopted Budget and Multi-Year Capital Plan Expenditures by Strategic Area \$2,084,506

-Miami-Dade County FY 2015-16 Proposed Budget and Multi-Year Capital Plan Year-to-Year Comparison
+Miami-Dade County FY 2015-16 Adopted Budget and Multi-Year Capital Plan Year-to-Year Comparison